 Fitbit-Rate-Limit-Reset: 1478

 The function extractRateLimits() will take care of that, and it will also throw some statements in the console log that will help with the debugging.
 We already defined the variables in the APIClient header, and we update these with every API call we make.
-Since we have the rateLimitTimeStamp value, we can use this to compare with the current time stamp, and see whether the rateLimitTimeStamp + rateLimitReset is smaller than the current timestamp, then we can make the next API call with confidence, otherwise handle the issue inside the application, returning an error early, instead of making a call that we know is going to fail.
+Since we have the rateLimitTimeStamp value, we can use this to compare with the current time stamp and see whether the rateLimitTimeStamp + rateLimitReset is smaller than the current timestamp; then we can make the next API call with confidence and otherwise handle the issue inside the application, returning an error early, instead of making a call that we know is going to fail.
 This can be easily implemented in the apiRequest() so we leave this as an exercise for the reader.

+Listing 5-22.

 func extractRateLimits (response: NSURLResponse) {

 if let urlResponse = response as?
 NSHTTPURLResponse {